-Special Educational Needs and/or Disabilities: Pupils with SEND may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect.
+Special Educational Needs and/or Disabilities: Pupils with SEND are potentially at greater risk of harm and may not outwardly show signs of abuse and/or may have difficulties in communication about abuse or neglect.

 These can include:

 - 1) Assumption is that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - 3) Communication barriers and difficulties in overcoming these barriers.